 DHS resources have not kept pace with the rapid pace by which privacy laws and regulation has changed or the focus on compliance oversite, which have increased legal and audit risk for DHS.
-At the same time, the Attorney General's Office has significantly reduced the guidance and support it once provided on data privacy matters.

 As a result, DHS is not meeting its data privacy compliance goals and obligations.
 The DHS Privacy Office staff (4 FTEs) is challenged in its ability to plan for and respond to the many data practices needs of the agency, including but not limited to: